aclifford3/DHT11_Python/README.md

 Indoor temperature and humidity data will be retrieved by a Raspberry Pi connected to a DHT11 sensor.
 This data will be published to DynamoDB using a GraphQL API (created by AWS AppSync).
 Data will be accessible using GraphQL.
 A single client-side dashboard application will display this data in the form of current temperatures and time series.

 Current components
-- Telemetry device, Raspberry Pi with conneted DHT11 sensor.
+- Telemeter (Raspberry Pi 3) with DHT11 humidity and temperature sensor
-- Database (DynamoDB), GraphQL API (Both created by AWS App Sync)
-- Dashboarding application (Amazon S3-hosted React.js application)
+- Collection script (get_temp_humidity.py)
+    - Rpi library for GPIO functions
+    - graphqlclient for sending data to cloud via a GraphQL API call

 ## Developer Setup